002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

 That paper solves the equations using a slightly different approach.
 They make the assumption that white, blue, and black are all unchanged by the simulation.
 These three colors define a single plane through the 3-dimensional LMS color space.
 They calculate the parameters for that plane by taking the cross product of 2 vectors pointing from black to both white and blue.
 They are doing the same thing that I am doing here, which is reducing a 3 dimensional space down to 2 dimensions under the constraint that the plane must pass through a few specific colors (points) in the LMS color space.
 It arrives at the same result but is maybe less intuitive.
 It should be clear that a colorblind person's color vision must be represented as 2 dimensional surface because they only have 2 functioning cones.
 Our calculations above were essentially about finding the proper orientation of that plane in the 3 dimensional LMS color space.

 The paper uses a XYZ to LMS transformation matrix from a seminal paper by color scientists `Smith and Pokorny <http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf>`_.
 These transformation matrices must be measured empirically.
-I used a more current model for my calculations.
-I would have preferred to use `CIECAM02 <https://en.wikipedia.org/wiki/LMS_color_space#CIECAM02>`_ instead but that model doesn't have the property of keeping the calculated LMS values in the range :math:`[0, 1]`.
-It is possible that I am confused about something here, and I think it might have something to do with white balance.
-In any case, keeping the numbers in that range is useful for some of the other things I am doing and the simulation results are exactly the same anyway, so I think using the `Hunt model <https://en.wikipedia.org/wiki/LMS_color_space#Hunt.2C_RLAB>`_ is reasonable.
+I used the more current `Hunt-Pointer-Estevez <https://en.wikipedia.org/wiki/LMS_color_space#Hunt.2C_RLAB>`_ transformation matrix :math:`M_{HPE}`.

 Achromatopsia (Monochromatism)
 ------------------------------